avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 ## Introduction: Cr8tive Solutions To Hard Problems {#intro}

 1. I have more than 40 years experience in state-of-the-art software development especially inventing new algorithms.
+I provide considerable value added to my clients.
 2. I have many inventions and some __recent patents__ in a wide variety of application domains, e.g.:
     * digital automotive industry
     * Internet TV